-When I tried to find Big Green Egg prices on the internet, I became pretty frustrated.
-Why isn’t this information readily available on the manufacturer’s site?
-Well, the Big Green Egg company doesn’t actually sell directly to the consumer, but instead to “brick and mortar” stores (places you go to get patio stuff, or pool supplies).
+Finding Big Green Egg prices on the internet is hard to do.
+This is because the Big Green Egg company doesn’t actually sell BGEs directly to the consumer, but instead to “brick and mortar” stores (places you go to get patio stuff, or pool supplies).
 Each of these local distributors can set their own price based on the manufacturer’s suggested retail price, much like a car dealership.
 So I called several Big Green Egg dealers across the USA to try and get ballpark figures on the cost of the different sized Big Green Eggs.
 The prices I list here are representative of the most common price, based on calls to several dealers.
 I did not include tax, or any of the Big Green Egg accessories you end up purchasing.
 You will at the very least need a place to set your grill, so expect some additional cost on top of the prices listed.
-Your mileage may vary depending on what part of the country you live in, but the price shouldn’t be too far from what I list here.
+Your mileage may vary depending on what part of the country you live in, but this will give you a good starting point.

 This is the grand daddy of them all.
 The Extra Large Egg is easily big enough to feed your family, and probably a small army, with 452 sq. in. of cooking space.
 Add some grid extenders for even more room and you can probably start a catering business with just one of these things.
 I’ve seen some pictures of people fitting an absurd amount of food on an Extra Large Egg; more than a dozen racks of ribs, or about a dozen whole chickens.
 If you are a true grill master and have the need to feed the masses, the Extra Large Egg may be right for you.
 Be careful trying to move this beast though, the Extra Large Egg weighs in at a whopping 219 lbs.